Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

   - Leverage existing ascending and descending runs in the input.
 - **Binary-size**: Relatively small binary-size for types like `u64` and `String`. i-cache is a shared resource and the program will likely do more than just sort.
 - **Compile-time**: At least as fast to compile as the current `slice::sort_unstable` if hardware-parallelism is available and not much worse if not.
 Both debug and release configurations.
 - **In-place**: No heap allocations.
-And explicit stack usage should be limited to a couple kB.
+Explicit stack usage should also be limited to a couple kB.
 - **Debug performance**: Performance of un-optimized binaries may only be slightly worse than the current `slice::sort_unstable`.

 ## Design non-goals

 - **Fastest non-generic integer sort**: The staked design goals in combination are incompatible with this goal.
 The authors are aware of simple ways to improve integer performance by 10-20% if some of the design goals are ignored.
 For best in-class performance [vqsort](https://github.com/google/highway/tree/master/hwy/contrib/sort) by Mark Blacher, Joachim Giesen, Peter Sanders and Jan Wassenberg, can be used, assuming AVX2+ and Clang.
 For very small types `mem::size_of::<T>() <= mem::size_of::<16>()` a good counting or radix sort is almost certainly faster.
 More info here [10~17x faster than what?
 A performance analysis of Intel's x86-simd-sort (AVX-512)](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/intel_avx512/text.md).
 In addition, once the sort implementation has a run-time of multiple milliseconds or more, using multithreading becomes beneficial, which is out of the scope of `slice::sort_unstable`.
-- **Tiny binary-size**: Implementation complexity and binary-size are related, for projects that care about binary-size and or compile-time above everything else [tiny_sort](https://github.com/Voultapher/tiny-sort-rs) is a better fit.
+- **Tiny binary-size**: Implementation complexity and binary-size are related.
+For projects that care about binary-size and/or compile-time above everything else [tiny_sort](https://github.com/Voultapher/tiny-sort-rs) is a better fit.
 - **Varied compilers**: Only rustc using LLVM was tested and designed for.

 ## High level overview

-The starting point for ipnsort was the source code of `slice::sort_unstable`.
-Which itself is mostly a port of [pdqsort](https://github.com/orlp/pdqsort) by Orson Peters.
+The starting point for ipnsort was the source code of `slice::sort_unstable`, which itself is mostly a port of [pdqsort](https://github.com/orlp/pdqsort) by Orson Peters.

 Modern high-performance sort implementations combine various strategies to exploit input patterns and hardware capabilities.
 In effect this makes all of them hybrid algorithms.
-For this reason it is more appropriate to talk about sort implementations and their components instead of a "sort algorithm".
+For this reason, it is more appropriate to talk about sort implementations and their components instead of a "sort algorithm".

 ### pdqsort